BA (English Language)

 David's experiences in Australia, New Zealand and the Middle East have given him an international perspective on intellectual property law.
 The nature of his experience means that David's advice on intellectual property is provided in the context of the client's broader position and commercial goals.

-Since 2011, David has been selected for inclusion in the World Trademark Review 1000, a publication featuring tiered rankings of the leading trade mark practitioners and firms in 55 countries.
-David is described in the 2014 edition as "diligent and proactive".
+Since 2011, David has been selected for inclusion in the World Trademark Review 1000, a publication featuring tiered rankings of the leading trade mark practitioners and firms around the world.
+David is described in the 2019 edition as "non-contentious doyen steeped in IP prosecution and commercialisation with experience working in Australia and the Middle East, which has given him an equally broad outlook."